List of Katy Perry records and achievements: Billboard

 In the United States, Teenage Dream is Perry's first album to debut at number one on the Billboard 200 chart for the week ending September 11, 2010.
-Since its release, the album has spent a total of 443 weeks on the chart as of October 2025.
+Since its release, the album has spent a total of 461 non-consecutive weeks on the chart as of March 2026, and has become one of the longest-charting albums by any female artist.
 Prism, her fourth studio album, also debuted at number one on November 9, 2013, and became her second-longest charting album, remaining on the charts for 102 weeks.
-Continuing her streak, on July 1, 2017, Witness, Perry's fifth studio album, became her third album to debut atop the Billboard 200.
-Overall, her last six studio albums, including One of the Boys, Smile, and 143, peaked in the top 10 of the chart.
+Continuing her streak, on the chart dated July 1, 2017, Witness, Perry's fifth studio album, became her third album to debut atop the Billboard 200.
+Her albums One of the Boys, Smile, and 143 peaked in the top 10 of the chart.